Mary Pannal: Biography

 an entry for the year 1558 shows 'John Pannell & Marye Tailer [9th] of Julie (July) married.'
 Subsequently, in 1568 Raphe Pannell who may have been their son is shown as having been born but died the same year, with an Elizabeth Pannell being born in 1569.
 Then in 1570, there is a record of a baptism of 'John Pannell the [15th] of June...'
 In 1575 there is another record of baptism 'Agnes Pannell the [19th] of Sept...'.

 The location and method of her execution are unclear; she was either hanged in York after her trial or burnt at the stake near Castleford.

 Legacy

 The ghost of Mary Pannal is said to haunt the woods near Pannal Hill, near Castleford.
 The suggestion is that if someone sees her ghost, which will be leading a horse, then someone close to them will die.

 A play inspired by her biography, Maleficium!
 The Life, Trial, and Death of Mary Pannal, was written by Chris Gibson.

 In an episode of the 2021 British sitcom Ladhood, characters spend the night in an area said to be haunted by Pannal.

+A novel based on the true story of Mary Pannal, written by Melissa Manners, was published in 2022, The Pannell Witch.
+The prequel, Becoming The Pannell Witch, was published in the same year.